Arianee/docs/docs/arianee-smartcontracts.md

 ###
     **Mainnet – Smart contracts**

 The Arianee Protocol is available for production on POA Network.
 Please find below the addresses of the smart contracts.
-You can start using them **<span style="text-decoration:underline;">right now</span>** without installing any software.
+You can start using them **right now** without installing any software.